-UK’s Serco ordered to stop using facial recognition for staff monitoring
+UK’s Serco ordered to stop using facial recognition to monitor staff

 Image by Tumisu from Pixabay